 Go to the home page to find out what students are saying about her and/or register to receive her news.

 You and me

-“In my Yin and Vinyasa yoga sessions, I encourage you to take your wellbeing in your own hands.
-By doing this at your own pace, and in accordance to your very needs, you’ll be able to discover the array of resources which yoga has to offer.
+“A retreat, a workshop or a yoga session with me is an invitation for you to take your wellbeing in your own hands, to discover the array of resources which yoga has to offer, at your own pace and in accordance to your very needs.
 It’s my personal wish that this practice will help you to live in a happier body, with a more tranquil heart, and with a more expansive mind”.